Brian is an Australian author, educator, and psychologist who lived

 in China for ten years.
 These days he divides his time between both

 He has been a special school principal and clinical

 psychologist in Australia; and a visiting lecturer in Psychology to the

-His publications include, The Sharp End: the trauma of a war in Vietnam (a book about his experiences as an infantryman in the Vietnam War); and psychological research published in Behaviour Change and The Clinical Psychology Review.
+His publications include, The Sharp End: the trauma of a war in Vietnam (on his experiences as an infantryman in the Vietnam War); and psychological research on PTSD, published in Behaviour Change and The Clinical Psychology Review.

-Brian is married to a mainland Chinese citizen, who is an Assistant Professor of Chinese language and culture.
+Brian is married to a mainland Chinese citizen, who is an assistant professor of Chinese language and culture.

 Author's website: China Australia Consult